-This is a recipe for Crockpot Creamy Chicken Wild Rice Soup.
+This is a recipe for Crock Pot Chicken Wild Rice Soup.
 Add this chicken soup recipe to your lineup of crockpot dinners.
 Healthy with wild rice, rich, creamy, and a cinch made in your slow cooker.
-Hearty and amazing.
+Hearty and amazing with flavor.

 I barely got the phone to my ear when I heard a voice on the other end “Let’s make pierogi!”
 It was my friend Heather explaining that she had dined at a Polish restaurant in Downtown Denver for New Year’s Eve and she wanted to recreate the recipe.
 I was all in and before we knew it, Heather appeared at our door with two tubs of cheese filling, ten pounds of flour, eggs and New Mexico sparkling wine.
 Oh, and some Hibiscus flowers.